-To help you track which Capabilities have Courses of Action defined and which ones you have completed, Jibility provides a visual status indicator.
+To help you track which capabilities have actions defined and which ones you have completed, Jibility provides a visual status indicator.
 Notice, the colored ticks on the Risk Management, Compliance Management and Policy Management Capabilities below.

-In the Course of Action editor, you will see the Definition Status bar as shown below
+In the action editor, you will see the Definition Status bar as shown below

-- The Dash is the default status for all Capabilities that do not require change, and therefore Courses of Action is not required.
-This is not visually show on the Capability Map.
+- The dash is the default status for all capabilities that do not require change, and therefore actions are not required.
+This is not visually shown on the capability map.

-- The Red tick is automatically shown for Capabilities that requires change and is linked to a Priority Rating or an Objective.
-This indicates that you should define at least one Course of Action for the capability.
+- The red tick is automatically shown for capabilities that requires change and is linked to a priority rating or an objective.
+This indicates that you should define at least one action for the capability.

-- The Yellow tick is selected automatically as soon as you add a Course of Action for a Capability.
-This indicates that you have started but not completed defining your Courses of Action for the Capability.
+- The yellow tick is selected automatically as soon as you add an action for a capability.
+This indicates that you have started but not completed defining your actions for the capability.

-- The Green tick is selected (manually by you) when you want to indicate that you have completed defining Courses of Action for the Capability
+- The green tick is selected (manually by you) when you want to indicate that you have completed defining actions for the capability.

-Note, you can move back to a Yellow tick from a Green tick if you decide that you haven't completed defining Courses of Action for a Capability by clicking on the Yellow tick on the status bar.
+Note, you can move back to a yellow tick from a green tick if you decide that you haven't completed defining actions for a capability by clicking on the yellow tick on the status bar.

-Also, if you delete all Courses of Action or move all of them to another capability then the Status will automatically switch back to Red tick if it was previously Green.
+Also, if you delete all actions or move all of them to another capability then the status will automatically switch back to a red tick if it was previously green.

-Suppose you want to find a Course of Action but you are not sure which Capability it belongs to then you have two options
+Suppose you want to find an action but you are not sure which capability it belongs to, then you have two options:

-- Go to the Initiative Step and look for the Course of Action using the Search function, select the Course of Action and then go back to the Course of Action Step.
-Jibility will automatically find and scroll to the selected Course of Action from the Initiative Step.
+- Go to the Initiative step and look for the action using the search function, select the action and then go back to the Action step.
+Jibility will automatically find and scroll to the selected action from the Initiative step.

-- Go to the Publish step and open the Capabilities & Course of Action document.
-Look for the Course of Action here (you can use the Browser search - Crtl-F) then you can see the Capability it belongs to.
-Once you know the Capability name you can go back to the Course of Action step, find the Capability and you should then see the Course of Action listed.
+- Go to the Publish step and open the Capabilities & Actions document.
+Look for the action here (you can use the browser search - Crtl-F) then you can see the capability it belongs to.
+Once you know the capability name you can go back to the Action step, find the capability and you should then see the action listed.